theopin/tp/docs/team/aldomax.md

     * **Section 3** which covers the Graphical User Interface (GUI) and the commands associated with the text editor
     * **Section 4.1** which covers all the storage commands of CheatLogs.
 * Developer Guide
-    For the developer guide, I am responsibe for the following sections:
+    For the developer guide, I am responsible for the following sections:

-    * **Section 4.2.3.2** which coveres the AddCommand description and the sequence diagram
+    * **Section 4.2.3.2** which covers the AddCommand description and the sequence diagram
-    * **Section 4.2.3.3** which coveres the EditCommand description and the sequence diagram
+    * **Section 4.2.3.3** which covers the EditCommand description and the sequence diagram
-    * **Section 4.2.3.4** which coveres the ViewCommand description and the sequence diagram
+    * **Section 4.2.3.4** which covers the ViewCommand description and the sequence diagram
-    * **Section 4.2.3.5** which coveres the ExitCommand description and the sequence diagram
+    * **Section 4.2.3.5** which covers the ExitCommand description and the sequence diagram
+    * **Section 5.2** which covers the content editor
+    * **Section 10.3** which covers the use cases
 ___
 #### Review/Mentoring Contributions
 * I helped the team with repository maintenance, mostly about git (Pull Requests, Branches, Merge Conflicts, Rebasing, etc).